uzochukwuV/HyperSimulate/replit.md

 ## Overview

-This is a comprehensive transaction simulation platform specifically designed for HyperEVM, built as a full-stack web application.
-The platform enables developers to simulate blockchain transactions with 100% accuracy, providing detailed gas usage breakdowns, execution traces, and state change analysis.
-It serves as essential infrastructure for the HyperEVM ecosystem, supporting both individual transaction simulation and bundle testing capabilities.
+This is a production-ready HyperEVM Transaction Simulation Platform built as a comprehensive full-stack web application.
+The platform provides 100% accurate transaction simulation with detailed gas analysis, execution tracing, and advanced state management.
+It serves as critical infrastructure for the HyperEVM ecosystem, supporting individual transactions, bundle simulations, and comprehensive analysis capabilities.

-The application features a React-based frontend with shadcn/ui components and a Node.js/Express backend with real-time WebSocket communication.
-It integrates directly with HyperEVM's dual-block architecture (fast and large blocks) and supports advanced simulation features like state overrides, account impersonation, and precompile interactions.
+The application features a React-based frontend with shadcn/ui components and a robust Node.js/Express backend with real-time WebSocket communication.
+It integrates directly with HyperEVM's dual-block architecture (fast and large blocks) and supports advanced features including state overrides, bundle dependency analysis, security insights, and gas optimization recommendations.

+## Recent Enhancements (Latest Update)

+Based on comprehensive HyperEVM documentation, the platform has been significantly enhanced with:
+- **Advanced Simulation Engine**: Full HyperEVM-specific precompile support and state management
+- **Comprehensive Analysis**: Gas profiling, security insights, and optimization suggestions
+- **Bundle Simulation**: Transaction dependency analysis and bundle optimization
+- **Enhanced API Layer**: JSON-RPC compatibility and advanced simulation endpoints
+- **Performance Optimization**: LRU caching, simulation statistics, and performance monitoring

 ## User Preferences